 Option 2: The relative week plus day of the week

 Select the week of the month (1-5, first, last) in which the recurrence should take effect and the day in the week.

-For the years you can choose if a task should be repeated every year or only every second, third, ... years should be repeated.
+For the years, you can choose if a task should be repeated every year or only every second, third, ... year.
 Then you choose exactly on which date in the year the repetition should take effect.

-In the Starting from field you have the possibility to select from when the rule should take effect.
+In the Starting from field, you can select when the rule should take effect.
 The interval will start from this time.
 By default, the rule is set to today.
 This means that the interval starts when the rule is created.